Jessica Lea Mayfield: With Blasphemy So Heartfelt

 Mayfield's first LP was the September 16, 2008 release With Blasphemy So Heartfelt.
 The album was produced by Auerbach and recorded over a two-year span in his home studio in Akron.
-With Blasphemy So Heartfelt features Mayfield on acoustic guitar and vocals, Auerbach on a variety of instrumentation, and Mayfield’s brother David on upright bass.
+With Blasphemy So Heartfelt features Mayfield on acoustic guitar and vocals, Auerbach on a variety of instrumentation, and Mayfield's brother David on upright bass.
 Dr. Dog’s Scott McMicken and Frank McElroy provide vocal harmonies on the track “I’m Not Lonely Anymore.”
 Says Auerbach of the recording experience, “I think she’s dark and moody in a mysterious way, not unlike Nick Cave and the Bad Seeds.”
 He adds, “I’m just always really excited to make music with her.”

 With Blasphemy So Heartfelt debuted with quite a buzz around it.
 Pitchfork Media gave the record a rating of 8.2 out of 10.
 Online magazine Blurt named With Blasphemy the Best Album of 2008 and gave Mayfield the title of Best New Artist of 2008.
 The album's opening track "Kiss Me Again" was featured on The CW's hit series Gossip Girl on February 2, 2009, and "Bible Days" was featured on CBS's CSI: NY.
 "For Today" is featured on the Starbucks compilation Have You Heard?: Winter '09.
 Mayfield's cover of the Buddy Holly song "Words of Love" is featured on the Starbucks compilation Sweetheart: Our Favorite Artists Sing Their Favorite Love Songs.

 Tell Me

-Mayfield released her second LP Tell Me on February 8, 2011.
+Mayfield released her second LP Tell Me on February 8, 2011; with her song “Our Hearts Are Wrong” being featured on the hit TV show, Pretty Little Liars.